syncfusion-content/wpf-docs/wpf/GridDataControl(Classic)/Data-Presentation.md

 ### Events

-> Note: The following events are available in GridDataControl.Model.Table.
+N> The following events are available in GridDataControl.Model.Table.

 _Events_